tsvwg/wg-materials/ietf117/minutes-1.md

         Similarly the key exchnage procedure could be updated after review comments.

 * Gorry (individual) : I like this approach, it is a good call to do this, if we do not need to do this.
 Is it simmilar to MP QUIC?
-* Markus : Yes I think they use a CID, the basic idea is same.
+* Markus : Yes.
+I think they use a CID, the basic idea is same.
 * Gorry : Please confirm with someone to check if this new part is similar to MP-QUIC.

 * Chairs : How long do you need to resolve the pending issues?